dashio-connect/arduino-dashioESP/docs/DashIO_ESP8266_Guide.md

 - **Dashio** is the core messageing library used to manage messages.
 - **MQTT** by Joël Gähwiler is required for MQTT messaging.
 - **Preferences** by Volodymyr Shymanskyy is used storing WiFi and login credentials etc.
-- **NimBLE-Arduino** by h2zero is required for BLE messaging only for the original ESP32.
-It is not required for all newer ESP32 variants (e.g. ESP32-S3) or for the ESP8266.

 The **arduino-timer** library is also used for the WiFi and MQTT connection and is available in the Arduino IDE Library Manager.
 Search the library manager for the library titled "arduino-timer" by Michael Contreras and install.